UK Parliament

 - Description

-- The Petitions Committee has scheduled a debate relating to speech and language therapy.
+- The Petitions Committee has scheduled a debate relating to the use of dogs in scientific and regulatory procedures.

 Read the petition: